Karol Anstadt Avenue, Łódź: 1885–1939

 On 23 December 1898, the first tram, a Herbrand VNB-125 with a first-class trailer from the Petersburg Wagon Construction Society (the so-called "Petersburg type"), ran along what was still an unnamed street, marking the beginning of tram service in Łódź.
-The tram started at 1:00 PM from the depot on Nowo-Wysoka Street (now Tramwajowa Street), following a route that passed through Dzielna Street (now President Gabriel Narutowicz Street), Piotrkowska Street, New Market (now Freedom Square), Średnia Street (now Pomorska Street), and the unnamed avenue (now Karol Anstadt Avenue) to Helenów Park.
+The tram started at 1:00 PM from the depot on Nowo-Wysoka Street (now Tramwajowa Street), following a route that passed through Dzielna Street (now President Gabriel Narutowicz Street), Piotrkowska Street, New Market (now Liberty Square), Średnia Street (now Pomorska Street), and the unnamed avenue (now Karol Anstadt Avenue) to Helenów Park.
 From there, the tram turned onto Północna Street, then went back along Targowa Street (now Seweryn Sterling Street) to Średnia Street, before continuing to Piotrkowska Street, returning to the depot and the Paradyż Theatre.
 Regular tram service on the avenue began three days later with Line 3, which was replaced on 28 January 1899 by Line 4.
 This line is referenced in Julian Tuwim's poem Kwiaty polskie (Polish Flowers): Zieloną czwórką się dojedzie / Do zielonego Helenowa (On the Green Four, one will reach / The Green Helenów).
 (Note: Line 4 was designated with the color green.)
 On 3 August 1900, Line 5 was added.

 During World War I, under the German occupation of Łódź, the street was renamed Anstadtstraße in German.
 After Poland regained independence, the street name was restored to Polish, and the designation was changed from ulica (street) to aleja (avenue), officially becoming Karol Anstadt Avenue in 1918.

 Tram service along Karol Anstadt Avenue continued until 22 September 1928, with the last tram of Line 4 going to Helenów Park.
 The track remained at least until 1942.